Tutorial

 console.log(result.text);

-// "Yes — Cairo is about 35°C versus Oslo's 4°C."The second call works because of memory.
-"Is that warmer than Oslo?" only makes sense if "that" still points at Cairo — and it does, because the first turn's messages were persisted to the thread and replayed into the second.
+// "Yes — Cairo is about 35°C versus Oslo's 4°C."Look closely at that second call.
+"Is that warmer than Oslo?" only makes sense if "that" still points at Cairo — and it does, because the first turn's messages were persisted to the thread and replayed back in on the second.

 Memory is per-thread on purpose.
 If two users share a thread/resource, they'll see each other's history.
 Scope threads to a conversation and resources to a user, and nothing leaks between them.